WORKING ON Affordability

 During my time on Council, I am proud of:

 • Strong advocacy on the electricity costs file.
-While action still needs to be done, the Premier has said publicly that this disparity is now a priority of the province.
+While action still needs to be taken, the Premier has said publicly that this disparity is now a priority of the province and we can expect changes in the near future.
+This is largely due to strong advocacy by municipalities throughout the province.
+The City of Grande Prairie has been a leader in this advocacy and I have been able to contribute to it through my work with Alberta Municipalities.

 • Keeping tax increases at about half the rate of inflation through finding operational efficiencies and decreasing low priority services